MichaelaAsh/C/README.md

 # Overview
-This repository consists of simple C programs that are useful
+This repository consists of simple C functions that are useful